Money Claim Online frequently asked questions

 How do I calculate interest?

 To find the daily rate of interest, take the amount you are claiming and multiply it by 8% then divide this figure by 365.
 This is a sum of money, not a percentage, which equates to the amount of interest accruing daily.
 Multiply the daily rate by the total number of days the debt has been owed in order to get a total amount of interest.
 Then add this into the claim amount.

 Why has the claim been issued by Northampton County Court?

-All claims issued through MCOL show the Court of issue as ‘Northampton County Court’ because MCOL is administered at the Northampton Bulk Centre (CCBC).
+All claims issued through MCOL show the Court of issue as ‘Northampton County Court’ because MCOL is administered at the Northampton County Court Business Centre (CCBC).
 You will not have to attend CCBC for a hearing - claims are transferred automatically to either the claimant’s or defendant’s local County Court to be heard.
-You can find out more about the CCBC here: Northampton Bulk Centre
+You can find out more about the CCBC here: Northampton County Court Business Centre

 I’ve made an error on the claim I have submitted – can I edit it before it is served?

 No. If it is a typographical error, then the Court may be able to amend this without a fee.
 For any other amendments, e.g. the Defendant’s name, the claim amount, etc, you will usually have to apply to a District Judge for permission to amend the claim.
 There is a fee payable for applications, see Civil and family court fees.
 The District Judge will consider your application but the outcome is not guaranteed.
 Court staff can only advise about the procedural aspects of amending a claim - seek legal advice if you need any advice about the details of your claim.
 In order to make the application you will need to complete an N244 form.
 You may also need to reserve the claim, using an N1SDT form, which should be completed exactly as the original claim form, and then amended in red ink to show the changes.